toerless/multicast-rbs/draft-eckert-bier-rbs.md

 Comparison notes:

-1. CGM2: We randomly select egress points as group members, with the total number ranging from 10 to 28800 (for sake of simplicity, we assume merely one client per egress point).
+1. RBS: We randomly select egress points as group members, with the total number ranging from 10 to 28800 (for sake of simplicity, we assume merely one client per egress point).
 The egress points are randomly distributed in the topology with 10 runs for each value, showing the average result in our graphs as below.
 The total number of samples is 60
 2. BIER: We divide the overall topology into 160 BIER domains, each of which includes 180 egress points, providing the total of 28000 egress points.
 3. Simulation: In order to compare the BIER against the in-packet tree encoding mechanism, we limit the size of the header to 256 bits (the typical size of a BIER header).